cessen/tenthash/docs/design_rationale.md

 This is a common approach to make hash functions optimally fast across a range of input sizes, as exemplified by MurmurHash.
 If done properly, it's an excellent approach.

-I decided against this because of TentHash's intended application (message digests) and its goal of simplicity.
+I decided against this because of TentHash's intended application (data fingerprinting) and its goal of simplicity.
 Small inputs aren't the expected common case for TentHash, so adding complexity to squeeze more performance for those cases felt counterproductive.

 ### Q. Why not process striped data in multiple independent lanes for faster SIMD execution?

 Some fast hashes do indeed take this approach, and it works really well for improving performance: since the lanes never interact until the end, you can run them perfectly in parallel.

 However, TentHash already takes good advantage of instruction-level parallelism in its mix function, such that it's already benefiting from most of the performance gains you would get from two 128-bit lanes.
 Moreover, making independent lanes too small can significantly harm hash quality.
-For example, if each lane is only 64-bits wide then the full hash will have a collision probability conservatively equivalent to that same 64-bit size, regardless of how the lanes are combined at the end.
+For example, if each lane were only 64-bits wide then the full hash would have a collision probability conservatively equivalent to a 64-bit hash, regardless of how the lanes are combined at the end.
 So with small lane sizes this approach isn't appropriate for a hash with TentHash's quality goals.

 Using two 256-bit lanes with 512-bit SIMD certainly has the potential for performance gains.
 However, as mentioned in the answer to the question further up about hash state size, that also complicates the implementation and only provides marginal gains for more straightforward scalar code.